Home » GVRO / Red Flag / Domestic Violence Restraining Orders – Los Angeles Ventura County

 What is a Gun Violence Restraining Order? [aka: Red Flag Law]

 California “Red Flag Laws” allow courts to issue a Firearms Restraining Order that prohibits someone from having a gun or ammunition.
+These court orders can come from Gun Violence Restraining Orders, Domestic Violence Restraining Orders, or other California “Red Flag” laws.

-It can order someone to:
+Under these laws the courts can order someone to:

 • Not have a gun or ammunition;